dayvson/hls-endless/README.md

 ===========
 <img src="https://travis-ci.org/dayvson/hls-endless.svg?branch=master"/>

-It is a HLS server that deliver a live streams in loop, it has four audio/video bitrates and one audio-only.
+HLS server that delivers live streams in a loop.
+It has four audio/video bitrates and one audio-only.

 ##Install HLS-Endless
 ```Bash